The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 Many people see justice as the most futile thing you can do with your life.
 Give your life completely to business, and you see the money piling up.

-Be a health nut, eat right, go to the gym, and your muscles will grow and your body will look good, and you'll see results.
+For example, you could be a health nut, eat right, go to the gym, and you'll eventually get healthy and see results.

 But when it comes to justice, it seems like you just can't get ahead.